overlord1109/docker-kubernetes-session/README.md

 # Docker:

+## First container:

+Let's pull an Ubuntu 16.04 image from the Docker registry:

+    $ docker pull ubuntu:16.04

+Check the image:

+    $ docker images

+Run our image:

+    $ docker run -it ubuntu:16.04

+## Build and run our own image:

 After cloning this repository, go to the directory with code for a simple node app with 'cd docker/node-app'.
 Build the image:

     $ docker build -t node-web-app:v1 .